WPRDC/data-guide/docs/PublishingCKAN.md

 Only the Regional Data Center or the designated CKAN administrator at your organization is able to assign the appropriate role to your account.

 You will need to provide them with your CKAN user name to assign you as an administrator or editor.
-[Please contact ](http://www.wprdc.org/contact/)the Regional Data Center if you have any questions
+[Please contact](http://www.wprdc.org/contact/) the Regional Data Center if you have any questions.

-A CKAN administrator in your organization ([or WPRDC staff](http://www.wprdc.org/contact/)) will also need to provide your account with permission to add data to topical [categories or groups](https://data.wprdc.org/group) on the Website.
+A CKAN administrator in your organization ([or WPRDC staff](http://www.wprdc.org/contact/)) will also need to provide your account with permission to add data to topical [categories or groups](https://data.wprdc.org/group) on the web site.
 The administrator will use the [group adder](https://www.wprdc.org/group-adder/) tool to assign these permissions.

 Within an organization, we'd like there to be a primary point of contact that can coordinate among all publishers within your organization, if applicable.